frankcleary/data-science-bytes/content/sed-lowercase-inplace-tutorial.md

     $ # -r : use regular expressions
     $ # ^Tags:.+ : Search for "Tags" at the beginning of a line (^)
     $ #   followed by one or more other characters (.+).
-    $ sed -r "s/^Tags:.+/new/g" tag-example1.txt
+    $ sed -r "s/^Tags:.+/changed/g" tag-example1.txt
     Title: Tag example 1
-    new
+    changed

     Content

-### Developing the command, step 2: Lower case the line.
+### Developing the command, Step 2: lowercase the line.

-We don't want to replace the line with new text, we want to replace it with the old text in lower case (expect for the initial "Tag:" part).
-In a `sed` command `\0` means "what was matched" and `\L` means "make lower case."
+We don't want to replace the line with new text, we want to replace it with the old text in lowercase (expect for the initial "Tag:" part).
+In a `sed` command `\0` means "what was matched" and `\L` means "make lowercase."
 Combining these we can lowercase the entire line.

     :::console
     $ sed -r "s/^Tags:.+/\L\0/g" tag-example1.txt